R3clusive/hello-world/README.md

 # hello-world
-Heelo, I am a biology guy trying to learn coding for research projects!
+Hello, I am a biology guy trying to learn coding for research projects!